openshift/installer/docs/user/openstack/deploy_sriov_workers.md

 - One port for each SR-IOV Virtual Function
 - A flavor with at least 16 GB memory, 4 vCPUs, and 25 GB storage space

-For all clusters that use single-root input/output virtualization (SR-IOV), RHOSP compute nodes require a flavor that supports [huge pages](huge-pages).
+For all clusters that use single-root input/output virtualization (SR-IOV), RHOSP compute nodes require a flavor that supports [huge pages][huge-pages].
 Deploying worker nodes with SR-IOV networks is supported as a post-install operation for both IPI and UPI workflows.
 After you verify that your OpenStack cluster can support SR-IOV in OpenShift and you install an OpenShift cluster that meets the [minimum requirements](README.md#openstack-requirements), use the following steps and examples to create worker nodes with SR-IOV NICs.

 ## Preparing your OpenShift Cluster to use SR-IOV Networks